 - Image filename – in order to further increase visibility on image search don’t forget to assign to each image a descriptive filename (before uploading to the website) using keywords, separated by hyphens (not underscores).

-Having your brand name, physical address and phone number (local landline is best) featuring somewhere on every page – usually this is at the footer.
+Having your brand name, physical address, and phone number (local landline is best) featured somewhere on every page – usually, this is at the footer.

 This information known as (NAP) helps your search rankings if your information is consistent across multiple sites and your Google Business listing etc.

-Here’s a list with 30 citation business directories for architects (BrighLocal.com):
+Here’s a list with 30 citation sites for architects and interior designers (BrightLocal.com):

 Local SEO is about NAP consistency – any inconsistency will rank you down!